-Supervisory Panels should comprise of a usual minimum of the student, at least one supervisor (or in exceptional circumstances where the supervisor is on leave, an acting supervisor may attend) and one other academic as Chair.
+Usually as a minimum, Supervisory Panels should comprise of the student, at least one supervisor (or in exceptional circumstances where the supervisor is on leave, an acting supervisor may attend) and one other academic as Chair.
 Where the supervisor is a less experienced member of staff who has not supervised a student through to completion, the chair must be an experienced supervisor.
+Honorary staff members may also sit on the Panel, in addition to the members listed previously.
 The Chair of the Supervisory Panel should not:

-- Be a partner or a close relative of the supervisor (main, joint or secondary), or - Have a professional or personal relationship with the student that might give rise to a conflict of interest.
+- be a partner or a close relative of the supervisor (main, joint or secondary), or - have a professional or personal relationship with the student that might give rise to a conflict of interest